 Applying for a Fellowship and Deferred Enrollment

-If you are applying for deferred admission (for example, if you are a college senior) and would like to apply for a specific fellowship, such as Partnership 4 Diversity, Stanford Reliance Dhirubhai Fellowship, or Knight-Hennessy Scholars, you must apply for those fellowships the year prior to your enrollment at Stanford GSB.
+If you are applying for deferred admission (for example, if you are a college senior) and would like to apply for a specific fellowship, such as Stanford Reliance Dhirubhai Fellowship or Knight-Hennessy Scholars, you must apply for those fellowships the year prior to your enrollment at Stanford GSB.

-If you meet the eligibility for deferred enrollment and hope to begin at Stanford GSB within the next year, you can apply for the fellowship at this time.
+If you meet the eligibility for deferred enrollment and hope to begin at Stanford GSB in the following year, you may apply for the fellowship at this time.
 However, if you do defer your enrollment or we admit you for a different year, your essay and application for any fellowship will not carry over.
 You will be required to apply again for the fellowship in the year prior to your enrollment.

 Applying to Joint/Dual Degrees and Deferred Enrollment

-If you are applying for deferred admission and wish to pursue a joint or dual degree, some programs recommend applying in the year prior to your enrollment in the MBA Program, while others allow you to apply during your first year here.
+If you are applying for deferred admission and wish to pursue a joint or dual degree, some programs recommend applying in the year prior to your enrollment in the MBA program, while others allow you to apply during your first year at the GSB.
 Also, some joint/dual degree programs offer flexibility for where you initially enroll.
 Learn more about joint and dual degree study requirements and timelines.

 Choosing Your Application Round

 We offer three application rounds; apply in the round that makes the most sense for you.
-We encourage applicants for direct enrollment to apply in the first or second round.
-If you are applying for deferred enrollment, however, the third round may be an excellent choice.
+We encourage applicants for direct enrollment to apply in Round 1 or Round 2.
+If you are applying for deferred enrollment, however, Round 3 may be an excellent choice.

 Choosing Your Recommenders